gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 **Nyloc Nuts**

 .. figure:: images/nyloc-nut.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a nyloc nut
    :width: 150px

-These nuts contain a nylon ring which prevents loosening.
+These nuts contain a nylon ring which prevents loosening by increasing friction on the bolt thread.
 We recommend using these wherever possible.

 Making Threads
 ^^^^^^^^^^^^^^